 Students who wish to travel to their home country during their annual vacation will be able to do so.
 In order to re-enter the U.S., they will need to present and carry a current F-1 visa, a valid passport along with a properly endorsed I-20, and an I-94-the departure arrival record.

-Students who plan to travel to a third country-including Canada and Mexico-will have to contact the third country's Embassy in order to learn about that country's traveling regulations and laws.
+Students who plan to travel to a third country-including Canada and Mexico-will have to contact the third country's Embassy or Consulate to determine if they will need a visa to enter the country.